Are EFTPOS surcharges legal? The short answer is yes, but there are some rules around them.

 It’s easiest to charge one fee for all card payments, but then you must limit this rate to the average acceptance cost of the lowest-cost card system.
 For example, if your average fee is 2.6% for Amex, 1.5% for Visa Credit and 1% for Visa Debit cards, and these are the only cards you accept, your fixed-level surcharge cannot exceed 1% (to match the low Visa Debit rate).

-You are not allowed to set one surcharge for all card payments based on the average transaction cost of the individual card types.
+You are not allowed to set one surcharge for all card payments based on the average transaction cost of the card types.
 For example, even though the average card fee of the above-mentioned Amex, Visa Credit and Visa Debit rates is 1.7%, you can still only charge 1% with one rate for all payments.

 It’s important to set your surcharge fees in accordance with regulations.

 New businesses with no history of card payments are allowed to make a reasonable estimate to begin with.
-After your first statement of card payment fees, you can adjust the surcharge to more accurately match these rates.
+After your first statement of card payment fees, you can adjust the surcharge to more accurately match those rates.